jodastephen/railmodel/CR2-Tooting-SWLondon.md

 From Epsom to Temple
 --------------------
 * CR2 changing to District at VIC in 43-45m at 6tph
+* LHD-WAT changing to Northern (West End) at WAT changing to District at CHX in 47-53m at 4tph (+6m)
 * LHD-WAT changing to BAL-VIC at CLJ changing to District at VIC in 51-55m at 4tph (+9m)

 From Epsom to Farringdon